Peaches

 • To help make the tree hardier, do not fertilize it within 2 months of the first fall frost date or while the fruit is maturing.
 Fertilizer should only be applied between spring and mid-summer.

-See also Irises
+See also Bell Peppers

 Pruning Peach Trees